motu-tool/mOTUs/README.md

     Summary:
-        The calc_mgc command in mOTUs takes a file storing the alignments of sequencing reads to the mOTUs marker gene database and calculates marker gene cluster abundances.
+        The calc_mgc command takes a file storing the alignments of sequencing reads to the mOTUs marker gene database and calculates marker gene cluster abundances.